Fabric and Memory

 A ribbon—well, any award, for any reason, I think—is more than a few square inches of fabric.
 Jake’s Wall is not about bragging.
-Hardly anyone but me even sees it.
+Hardly anyone but me sees it.
 In truth, it is simply a place where I can stand and conjure summer, the smell of grass while spending time with my grazing horse, walking the mile-plus cross-country courses (always three times, minimum).
 That amazing feeling of strength and capability as we trained, prepared, packed, shipped out.
-The memory of sweat trickling down my face as we settled into barns at far-away shows, and the irritation of shards of hay under my t-shirt.
-The satisfying tiredness, coming home from weekends doing battle with our prior personal-best efforts.
+The memory of sweat trickling down my face as we settled into barns at far-away shows, and the irritation of shards of hay in my shirt.
+The satisfying tiredness when coming home from weekends doing battle with our prior-personal best efforts.

 Jake’s ribbons signify so much more than a notch in my belt.
 They signify the desire to test our abilities, the hope of doing myself (and my horse, and my trainer, and those on my team) proud, the result of hours (days, weeks, months, years) of learning the craft and sport of horsemanship.